Ronald D. Moore: Star Trek: Voyager (1999)

-Post-Star Trek career (2000–03)
+Post-Star Trek career (2000–2003)

 After leaving Voyager, Moore briefly worked as a consulting producer on Good vs Evil before joining Roswell as a co-executive producer and staff writer at the start of its second season in 2000.
 Moore and series creator Jason Katims jointly ran Roswell until the show ended in 2002.
 Moore wrote some of the show's most popular episodes, including "Ask Not" and the series finale "Graduation," which he co-wrote with Katims.
 He also wrote the episode "Cry Your Name."

 During this time, Moore also developed a pilot based on Anne McCaffrey's Dragonriders of Pern for The WB, but production on the project was halted due to 'creative differences' between Moore and the network.
-The network tried changing the story (without Moore's approval) until it didn't resemble the original book series.
-Moore was an original fan of the books, and refused to continue working on the pilot with the changes being made.
+The network tried changing the story (without Moore's approval) until it no longer resembled the original book series.
+Moore was an original fan of the books and refused to continue working on the pilot with the changes being made.

 In 2002, David Eick (whom Moore worked with on Good vs Evil) approached Moore about a new four-hour Battlestar Galactica mini-series for Universal.
 Moore developed the mini-series with Eick, writing the scripts and updating the old series, also developing a back-story that could work for a regular weekly series should the mini-series be successful.
-At the same time, Moore was approached by HBO about running a new television series called Carnivàle; however they decided to offer the position to Henry Bromell instead and offered Moore a consultant position on the writing staff.
+At the same time, Moore was approached by HBO about running a new television series called Carnivàle; however, they decided to offer the position to Henry Bromell instead and offered Moore a consultant position on the writing staff.
 He accepted, but Bromell left soon after production started and Moore became showrunner.
 While Moore worked on the first year of Carnivàle, Eick ran the day-to-day production of the Galactica mini-series in Canada.
 Galactica aired in 2003 and became the highest-rated miniseries on cable that year and the best ratings that year for any sci-fi show.
 After Carnivàle reached the end of its first season and the Sci-Fi Channel ordered a thirteen-episode weekly series of Galactica, Moore left Carnivàle to assume a full-time executive producer role on Galactica.